jhchein/phi-3-on-CPU/README.md

 ## Overview

-This FastAPI server provides a single-threaded API endpoint to generate responses from the Phi-3-mini-4k-instruct model based on prompts sent to the server.
-It is designed to run inside a Docker container which encapsulates all its dependencies, ensuring a consistent environment for deployment.
+This FastAPI server provides a single-threaded API endpoint to generate responses from the Phi-3-mini-4k-instruct model.
+It's a bare minimum deployment (one thread, no message context, no streaming), but any customizations to the API can be easily made in `app.py`.

 ## Prerequisites